Build update 6 January 2020

 The reserve is remaining open for the whole of the build, but there is a diverted route of a two metre wide, pedestrian walkway at the same height as the road, on the right hand side of the road as you go towards the sea.
 This still provides access for wheelchairs, buggies and bicycles.
 Hoardings alongside the building site display information for visitors.

 There is an enclosed section of the carpark fenced off where their portacabins are based for the duration of the build.
 They need to be near services such as electricity.
 The Coastguard have been really helpful, allowing Baxall to connect to their services, and we also appreciate the support of Icklesham Parish Council

-Will there be much noise and disruption?
+Is there be much noise and disruption?

 Large scale movements of vehicles will be minimised, but there will inevitably be more traffic than at present.

 They are coping very well.
 They quickly learn to adapt and tolerate noises once they've heard them a few times.